 The simplicity of the information stared at me as I made my way back to the train station.
 While walking away from meeting Leo Hartong in Holland, his simple words “Yes, this is It,” had once and for all confirmed that I already knew the answers to the questions: “ Is it the Beingness of what we are?”, “Is this what the search is all about?”, “Is this really It?”, “Is it really this simple?”

-It stared as the trees lining the streets and the people walking and shopping.
+It started as the trees lining the streets and the people walking and shopping.
 Nothing had changed and yet everything was different, direct, immediate.

 Not that I did not know this intimacy.
 I had been having Oneness experiences in which the little child, the adolescent, the adult disappeared, and the thing that remained was the field of awareness with sounds, sights and smells in vibrant clarity.
 Only, it had taken a journey of 25 years to come to grasp that This is what it is all about.